Danny-Dasilva/Blender-ML/WIP.md

 Change all for loops to generators

-Yield on batch render exception
+Yield on batch render exception stack overflow thing

 # Generate training data for object detection model